pallinti-naresh/phone_authentication/README.md

 # phone_authentication
 This is an example of a phone authentication project using firebase

+Setup Package
+if you getting error on code, you must getting all packages
+1. open terminal
+2. type "flutter pub get"

+Setup Firebase
 1. create project in firebase
 2. add platform (android / ios)
 3. download google-service.json and copy to android/app in this project